James Galloway Weir

 and the Argus sewing machines.
 He now had a formidable range but it was his

-little 55 shilling dream machine that sold like hot cakes.
+little 55 shilling dream machine that still sold like hot cakes.

 The 55 shilling Raymond Weir